Mikeishiring/Closing-table/README.md

 - **No email collection** — No email addresses are collected or stored at any point
 - **Immediate deletion** — Offers are deleted immediately after the mechanism runs (not just marked as used)
 - **Outcome-only storage** — Results store only: status (success/close/fail), final number, suggested (for close), and timestamp
-- **No input retention** — Company max, candidate min, base/equity breakdowns are never stored in results
+- **No input retention** — Company max, candidate min, and any breakdowns are never stored in results
 - **Time-limited** — Offers expire after 24 hours if unused, results after 7 days
 - **In-memory only** — All data is ephemeral (lost on server restart)
 - **No negotiation thread** — No history, no audit trail, no records